robisim74/angular-library-starter/README.md

     * Angular Compiler Options:
         * `"skipTemplateCodegen": true,` skips generating _AoT_ files
         * `"annotateForClosureCompiler": true` for compatibility with _Google Closure compiler_
-        * `"strictMetadataEmit": true` without emitting metadata files, the library will not be compatible with _AoT compilation_: to report syntax errors immediately rather than produce a _.metadata.json_ file with errors
+        * `"strictMetadataEmit": true` without emitting metadata files, the library will not be compatible with _AoT compilation_: it is intended to report syntax errors immediately rather than produce a _.metadata.json_ file with errors

 4. `rollup.config.js` file used by _Rollup_